joepalermo/joepalermo.github.io/_posts/2021-03-28-the-state-of-ai.md

 # ---
 layout: post
-title: The State of AI
+title: The State of Artificial Intelligence
 ---

 ## What AI can do today